By THÉRÈSE MARGOLIS

 In recent years, the despotic government of Pyongyang has used bellicose arm-twisting and scare tactics to try to intimidate Seoul, as North Korean has expanded its nuclear ambitions with overt threats to attack its southern neighbor.

-The main objective of that summit and Seoul’s continued diplomatic overtures with Pyongyang has been to convince the unpredictable Kim Jung-un to abandon his nuclear ambitions.
+The main objective of that summit and Seoul’s continued diplomatic overtures with Pyongyang has been to convince the unpredictable Kim Jong-un to abandon his nuclear ambitions.

 Mexico has been very supportive of that disarmament initiative, and in September of last year, expelled Pyongyang’s ambassador in response to illicit nuclear tests.